 Cutting with an electroscalpel causes the tissue to vaporize as it is being cut.
 This creates a smoke that is normally sucked away by extraction systems.
 But by connecting the iKnife to a mass spectrometer and pumping the smoke toward it, the vapor can be “captured” and analyzed for chemical composition.
 By matching the results to a reference library, the surgeon can see which type of tissue it is within 3 seconds.

 In 2013, Dr. Takats and his team used the iKnife to analyze tissue samples collected from 302 patients who had undergone surgery to remove various kinds of tumor, both cancerous and noncancerous.

 They recorded the characteristics of thousands of tissue samples taken from tumors in the brain, lung, breast, stomach, colon, and liver.
-From these samples, they created a database of 1,624 cancerous and 1,309 noncancerous entries, to which future samples could be matched.
+From these samples, they created a database of

 The iKnife was developed for electrosurgery because surgeons saw its potential for removing cancerous tumors, but its applicability to hydro and laser surgery have already been raised.
 In the future, it could be used to take readings to analyze mucous membranes and the respiratory, urinogenital, or gastrointestinal systems.